watson-developer-cloud/assistant-simple/README.md

     memory: 256M
   ```

-  The name you use will determinate your application url initially, e.g. `<application-name>.mybluemix.net`.
+  The name you use determinates your application URL initially, such as `<application-name>.mybluemix.net`.

-4. Connect to Bluemix in the command line tool
+4. Connect to Bluemix in the command-line tool:
   For US Region
   ```sh
   $ cf api https://api.ng.bluemix.net